MileHacker Logo

 Healthcare on islands is very limited.

 A small clinic on Perhentian Besar handles minor issues.
-Serious cases visit the mainland.
-Hospitals exist in The City of culture and Jerteh.
+Serious cases head to the mainland.
+Hospitals exist in The Cultural heartland of malaysia and Jerteh.

 Tap water is generally unsafe to drink.
 Drink only Bottled water.
 Many accommodations offer filtered water refills, contributing to less plastic waste.

-Eat at establishments with a good reputation with high customer turnover.
-Made fresh meals is generally a safe and delicious option.
+Eat at reputable establishments with high customer turnover.
+Freshly prepared meals is generally a safe and delicious option.

 Travel Insurance